PDF Download: Preservation Chicago’s 2021 Chicago 7 Most Endangered Booklet

 Chicago was incorporated as a city in 1837 with a population of approximately 4,000.
 Within less than 20 years, Chicago had emerged as the grain capital of the world.
 The explosive growth of the wheat and grain production was made possible by two revolutionary agricultural inventions of the 1830s; John Deere’s steel plow and Cyrus Hall McCormick’s Mechanical Reaper.
 Chicago was surrounded by a “prairie sea” comprised of very rich and very tough sod.
 The steel plow allowed midwestern farmers to easily till the tough prairie soil and the McCormick Reaper allowed them to efficiently reap all that they had sowed.
 By 1854, Chicago emerged as the busiest grain port in the world.

 Grain was one of the major industries upon which Chicago was built.
 It spurred the growth of the railroads and commodities futures trading which are represented by Chicago Union Station and the Chicago Board of Trade building.
-In fact, the 31-foot-tall statue which stands atop the Art Deco Chicago Board of Trade building is Ceres, the Roman goddess of grain with a sheaf of wheat in her left hand.
+In fact, the 31-foot-tall statue which stands atop the Chicago Board of Trade building is Ceres, the Roman goddess of grain, who holds a sheaf of wheat in her left hand.

 As poet Carl Sandburg wrote in his legendary poem “Chicago”: